ryf1123/Oasis-in-the-Sky/README.md

-# CG-2018-course-project
+# CG-2018-Course-Project

 > Project for the course - Computer Graphics

-Hello everyone, welcome to our team for the CG course and hopefully every one of us can benefit and get good grades.
+Hello everyone.
+Welcome to our team for the CG course and hopefully every one of us can benefit and get good grade.